hartmannsyg/blog/source/_posts/2023/09-21-seccon-quals.md

 It means that `setInterval` can be XSS sinks if `target.togglePopover.toString` is controllable.

-Yeah, DOM clobbering enables it!
+Interestingly, DOM clobbering enables it!

 If you render the following HTML:
 ```html